ibm-cloud-docs/vpc/metadata-error-codes.md

 {{site.data.keyword.attribute-definition-list}}

-# Instance metadata API error codes
+# Metadata API error codes
 {: #instance-metadata-error-codes}

-As covered in [Error handling](/apidocs/vpc-metadata#error-handling-metadata), the VPC Instance Metadata API uses standard HTTP response codes to indicate the outcome of a request.
+As covered in [Error handling](/apidocs/vpc-metadata#error-handling-metadata), the VPC Metadata API uses standard HTTP response codes to indicate the outcome of a request.
 For example, a `4xx`-series response indicates a failure that the client must resolve.
 A `5xx`-series response indicates a service failure.
 {: shortdesc}

 Additionally, all `4xx` and `5xx` responses include a JSON error response object that provides additional information about the problem.
 This information includes a `trace` property whose value might be requested by IBM support when they troubleshoot the failure, and an `errors` array property that contains one or more specific errors that are related to the problem.
 Each item in the `errors` array uses the following JSON schema: